KorAP/Kustvakt/README.md

 ldap.config = path-to-ldap-config
 ```

-To authenticate and authorize users, the ldap filter expression specified in `ldapFilter` is used.
-Note that within this expression all occurrences of the placeholders `${username}` and `${password}` are replaced with the name and password the user has entered for logging in.
+To find, authenticate and authorize users, the ldap filter expression specified in `ldapFilter` is used.
+Within this expression all occurrences of the placeholders `${username}` and `${password}` are replaced with the name and password the user has entered for logging in.

+If `ldapFilter` does not contain any occurrence of `${password}` the user DN found via the filter expression will be authenticated via a regular LDAP bind operation, using the entered password.
+In this case, depending on the LDAP server, also hashed passwords are supported.

 ###### Example ldap config file
 ```properties